MahApps/MahApps.Metro.IconPacks/README.md

 This library is free and can be used in open source and commercial applications.

-It's tested, contributed and used by many people...
-So mainly hit the :star: button, that's all... thx :squirrel: (:dollar:, :euro:, :beer: or some other gifts are also being accepted...).
+It's tested, contributed and used by me and many other people...
+So mainly hit the :star: button, that's all. :heart: :chipmunk: ( :dollar: or :euro: or :coffee: or :beer: or some other gifts are also being accepted...).

+## Icons

-Please don't forget to give also a star to all available icon repositories.
+Please don't forget to give also a :star: to all used icon repositories!!!

 <!-- [Become a sponsor](https://github.com/sponsors/punker76) and show your support to this open source project. -->